When can I stay at Wilpattu Safari Camp?

 Do I need to bring my camera equipment?

-Yes and no. We recommend, you bring the camera equipment that you are familiar with.
-If you are a canon user we have a canon 600f4 and a canon 300 f2.8 lens and a canon 7d body that can be hired by you.
-Please contact us early to ensure availability of the above.
+We recommend, you bring the camera equipment that you are familiar with.
+If you wish to hire camera equipment, and we are informed early, we can look at the possibility of renting.
 Binoculars are provided on safari.
 Bean bags to support the lens will be provided.

 Can I listen to music?